ttrsk/assignments/wipro.calculator/README.md

 **NOTE:** You will need to meet build prerequisites to use Maven Wrapper (JDK installed and `JAVA_HOME` set)

+### Modifying prices

+To allow editing `INSTRUMENT_PRICE_MODIFIER` table calculator application exposes H2 database as a tcp server running at `jdbc:h2:tcp://localhost:9090/mem:multipliers`.
+Username is `sa` and password is `password`.

+To save some time connecting to the TCP server use `--pause` parameter to wait before computation starts.

 ## Design and implementation details